 Kansas City Royals vs New York Yankees Odds, Spread, and Totals

-The Kansas City Royals will make the trip out east to open their series against the New York Yankees today.
-Despite wildly different expectations for their seasons, the Royals have…
+The Kansas City Royals will look to even up their series against the New York Yankees tonight after dropping the first game by a score of 4-1.
+On the other…

-The Kansas City Royals will make the trip out east to open their series against the New York Yankees today.
-Despite wildly different expectations for their seasons, the Royals have nearly equaled New York's win total, earning an 8-8 mark compared to the Yankees' 8-7 record.
+The Kansas City Royals will look to even up their series against the New York Yankees tonight after dropping the first game by a score of 4-1.
+On the other hand, a win for the Yankees would secure their first series victory in well over a week.

-The pitching edge lies with the Royals here.
-Second starter Seth Lugo has had an excellent couple of starts in a row, posting six innings of one-run ball in his start against the Baltimore Orioles, a performance he nearly replicated against the Minnesota Twins last time out.
-Pitching that well against the hard-hitting Yankees would be a major feather in the veteran's cap.
+While most of Kansas City's starting rotation consists of younger arms, they do have one ageless wonder who will take the mound here.
+This is Michael Wacha's twelfth year as an MLB starting pitcher, and he has started it off with the solid stats that have characterized his career.
+Through three starts, his ERA sits at a comfortable 4.20 following a solid outing against the Minnesota Twins.
+Wacha struggled with the Baltimore Orioles, and things do not get any easier against this AL East opponent, especially given that this game is in Yankee Stadium.

 Spread